Tanjava/RPSLS/README.md

 ### Footer Section

-The footer contains copyright information on the left and the game rules on the right.
+The footer contains copyright information on the left, and the game rules on the right.

 ## Future Features